 Drug abuse programs are a comprehensive set of drug abuse treatments designed to work together for the best chance of drug addiction recovery.
 People often choose drug abuse programs because they have tried to quit on their own and failed.
-Other addicts choose drug abuse treatment programs because they wish to have intensive or residential treatment where they spend most of the day at the drug abuse treatment center.
+Other addicts choose drug abuse treatment programs because they wish to have an intensive or residential treatment where they spend most of the day at the drug abuse treatment center.

 Drug abuse programs are typically developed with the latest addiction research in mind.
 They tend to include medical, psychological, family and educational treatments.
-While some drug abuse treatment programs are gender specific, all commonly last anywhere from 30 - 180 days.
+While some drug abuse treatment programs are gender-specific, all commonly last anywhere from 30 - 180 days.